 Two routing-plane identical RTP streams might carry the same payload, but can use different Synchronization Sources (SSRC) to differentiate the RTP packets belonging to each stream.
-In the context of dual RTP streaming, we assume that the source duplicates the RTP packets and sends them in separate RTP streams, each with a unique SSRC.
+In the context of dual RTP streaming, we assume that the sender duplicates the RTP packets and sends them in separate RTP streams, each with a unique SSRC.
 All the redundant streams are transmitted in the same RTP session.

-For example, one main and one redundant RTP stream can be sent to the same IP destination address and UDP destination port with a certain delay between them [I-D.begen-mmusic-temporal-interleaving].
+For example, one main stream and its duplicate stream can be sent to the same IP destination address and UDP destination port with a certain delay between them [I-D.ietf-mmusic-delayed-duplication].
 The streams carry the same payload in their respective RTP packets with identical sequence numbers.
 This allows receivers (or other nodes responsible for gap filling and duplicate suppression) to identify and suppress the duplicate packets, and subsequently produce a hopefully loss-free and duplication-free output stream.
-This process is called stream merging.
+This process is commonly called stream merging or de-duplication.